 In addition to numerous articles on nineteenth-century fiction and poetry, I have also published extensively on Victorian fashion, including articles on Aesthetic Dress (in Fashion Theory), the crinoline (in BRANCH), and mourning attire (in Victorian Literature and Culture), and a book chapter on the Victorian sartorial antecedents to steampunk (in Drawing on the Victorians).
-Fashioning the Victorians: A Critical Sourcebook, will be published by Bloomsbury Academic in late 2017.
+Fashioning the Victorians: A Critical Sourcebook, will be published by Bloomsbury Academic in Spring 2018.

 Other current projects include a study of Victorian narratives of creative and intellectual genius and an exhibition on book illustrators of the Birmingham School.